martialblog/docker-limesurvey/README.md

 The entrypoint will create a new config.php if none is provided and run the LimeSurvey command line interface for installation.

+**Hint**: Changing the *ADMIN_* configuration has no effect after initial configuration.
+It's best to do this within the application.

 To change to LimeSurvey configuration, you can mount a Volume into the Container at:

  - /my-data/config.php:/var/www/html/application/config/config.php